Liquid Natural Gas: LNG – Liquified Natural Gas Meaning – Methane

 Conversion to liquid natural gas solves this problem.

-LNG provides the opportunity to economically transport and store this stranded natural gas.
+Liquid Natural Gas (LNG) provides the opportunity to economically transport and store this stranded natural gas.

 It is stored as a liquid until it is needed, at which point it is returned to its gaseous state.

-Micro Liquid Natural Gas – LNG Plants
+Micro Liquid Natural Gas – Liquid Natural Gas (LNG) Plants

-Liquid Natural Gas micro plantA key factor in making use of the smaller stranded gas assets is the development of micro liquid natural gas – LNG plant technology.
+Liquid Natural Gas micro plantA key factor in making use of the smaller stranded gas assets is the development of micro Liquid Natural Gas (LNG) plant technology.

 Liquid Natural Gas – LNG and the Environment